dylanaraps/pure-bash-bible/README.md

 done < "file"
 ```

-## Loop over files and directories.
+## Loop over files and directories

 Don’t use `ls`.